amcat/amcat/README.md

 ### Installing AmCAT

 Clone the project from github and pip install the requirements.

-We usually create a virtual environment within the amcat folder, but of course you can change the location if you wish:
+(Note: We usually create a virtual environment within the amcat folder and use `env/bin/python` instead of activating the envirtonment, but of course you can change that if you wish)

 ```sh
 git clone https://github.com/amcat/amcat.git